salleuska/fastCPPP/CPPPfunctions/README.md

 The script `registeredDiscrepancies.R` implements a default discrepancy measure based on the data log-likelihood.

 To use this, one just needs to i) have `nimble` installed and ii) source the 2 scripts.
 The main function to use is called `runCalibration()`.
-This function runs the CPPP procedure described in the paper, making use of a `nimbleModel` object
+This function runs the CPPP procedure described in the paper, making use of a `nimbleModel` object.

+Steps:

-- calculate as `observedPPP` using original MCMC samples and model
+- calculate the `observedPPP` using original MCMC samples and model
 - for each calibration replicate
     1. put values from iteration `r` in the model
     2. simulate data from the model posterior predictive
     3. run mcmc to obtain replicated posterior samples
     4. calculate `replicatedPPP`